Hearing Loss and Brain Health: How Hearing Affects Cognitive Functions

 Cortical Resource Allocation: Shifting Priorities

 In cases of mild hearing loss, Cortical Resource Allocation comes into play.
 Auditory cortex activity decreases, and frontal lobe activity increases during listening tasks.
 The frontal and pre-frontal areas are crucial for working memory and executive function.
-With hearing loss, the frontal lobe strains to understand speech in challenging environments, leading to what we call "effortful listening."
+With hearing loss, the frontal lobe strains to understand speech in challenging environments, leading to "effortful listening."
 This, in turn, diminishes the frontal lobe's ability to help remember conversations after they conclude.

 The Link Between Hearing Loss and Cognitive Functions